nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 136

-### PrivateRoomDismember
+### PrivateRoomCancelMembership

-We send this to the server to remove our own membership of a private room.
+We send this to the server to cancel our own membership of a private room.

 ### Data Order